-- Persona 4: When the game begins, Social Links are introduced as a way of strengthening Personas and have other purposes, none of them related to the combat mechanic.
-It isn't until the True Final Boss that Social Links reveal their true power: they represent the combined strength of all your friendships and relationships acquired throughout the game, and are the catalyst for striking the final blow against Izanami.
+- Persona 3 and 4: When the game begins, Social Links are introduced as a way of strengthening Personas and have other purposes, none of them related to the combat mechanic.
+It isn't until the True Final Boss that Social Links reveal their true power: they represent the combined strength of all your friendships and relationships acquired throughout the game, and are the catalyst for sealing Nyx and striking the final blow against Izanami, respectively.

 - Neverwinter Nights: In the Hordes of the Underdark expansion your character possesses the Relic of the Reaper, a mysterious object that is controlled by an entity called The Reaper that effectively saves you from death whenever your HP hits 0 by pulling you into the Reaper's pocket dimension.
 It is later discovered that the Reaper serves the Big Bad Mephistopheles, the creator of the Relic, and your possession of it binds the two of you.
 When the Drow that had bound him into her service orders him to kill you, the order to destroy an extension of himself invalidates the binding and frees him to turn on her.
 With his plan to escape a success, he reverses the bond, trapping you in his realm of the Hells (which the Reaper's dimension is actually an extension of) while he remains free in the mortal plane.